mcampb07/GFXDocs/docs/chapter11_datasourcer_install_config/tut_data_sourcerer_install/202207190834_tut_data_sourcerer_install.md

 ![07-19_084728.png](attachments/22-07-19_084728.png)

-> Note: You can install Data Sourcerer on a different system if you wish, but be sure to install the Chocolatey framework first, and also set up a choco source on the system.
-For more information visit http://chocolatey.org
+!!! info

-> The basic requirement for a Data Sourcerer system is for .NET core to be installed, and the system must have enough storage available for SQLLite.
+    You can install Data Sourcerer on a different system if you wish, but be sure to install the Chocolatey framework first, and also set up a choco source on the system.
+For more information visit http://chocolatey.org The basic requirement for a Data Sourcerer system is for .NET core to be installed, and the system must have enough storage available for SQLLite.

 You have installed Data Sourcerer on the Shared Services instance.
 You should find the following now located in the Program Data Directory: